 Concentrations

-The Department of Journalism offers two concentrations.
+The Department of Journalism offers three degrees and two concentrations.
 You can view the bulletin links for additional information.

-- Bachelor of Arts in Journalism: Concentration in Photojournalism (bulletin)
+- Bachelor of Arts in Journalism: Concentration in Photojournalism and Documentary Photography (bulletin)

 The Bachelor of Arts in Journalism prepares students for careers in journalism.
 This is accomplished by providing instruction that requires students to demonstrate a working knowledge of the skills, laws, ethics, power and responsibilities of the news media.
 A strong liberal arts education also is required.